prgofficial/FileToLink/README.md

 * `REQUEST_LIMIT` (default 5) - The maximum number of requests a single IP can have active at a time.
 * `CONNECTION_LIMIT` (default 20) - The maximum number of connections to a single Telegram datacenter.
 * `TG_START_MESG` - The message that should be shown in Telegram chat, in case of non-media message.

+## How to get TG_SESSION_NAME string

+   Run Console in Heroku `python3 GenerateStringSession.py` and follow.
+   * Note: When it will ask for Phone Number and Bot token Give `Bot token` value